Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Merton and are not the council.
 About us

-The Licensing Sub-Committee of Merton Council was scheduled to consider an application for a new premises licence for VJ's Off Licence, located at 256 London Road, CR4 3HD.
+The Licensing Sub-Committee of Merton Council met on Wednesday 11 March 2026 to consider an application for a new premises licence for VJ's Off Licence.
 The meeting's agenda focused solely on this application, with no other items scheduled for discussion.

 VJ's Off Licence Application